 – Draggaris riders handle dragons, and they are able to defeat a whole army single-handedly.
 That’s why there are not many madmen who dare cross their path on Signum, — the mage noted.

-– The sky ship that we saw belonged to High elves, but we didn’t see any dragons nearby, — Elia continued. — But the ship made of beautiful white wood that was shining in the sun due to its gilded paneling was about to fall right before our eyes.
+– The sky ship that we saw belonged to High elves, but we didn’t see any dragons nearby, — Elia continued. — But the ship made of beautiful white wood that was shining in the sun with its gilded paneling was about to fall right in front of us.
 It could not gain the necessary altitude to fly over the nearest hill, and my estimation was that it would run into it with its gilded snout.
 I couldn’t miss such prey.
 My mind was already drawing pictures of the ship’s holds filled with the most exotic goods.
 Besides, no other Amazon could boast that she was able to even approach a sky ship.
 I imagined how everyone would envy me when I delivered the ship to Temiskira, our capital.

 I gave the signal to my friends, and we began pursuit, whooping and hooting.
 We caught up with the ship when it drew level with the hilltop and caught the rocks with its shredded rigging.
 The small elf crew was trying to detach the ropes in vain.
 When they saw us they grabbed their crossbows.
-But what could soft elves who were used to looking down upon other people of Signum from a bird’s eye view do against Amazons?
+But what could soft elves do against Amazons?
+They were used to only looking down upon other people of Signum from a bird’s eye view.
 We managed to take the ship over in a matter of minutes.
 Its crew was partially killed and partially taken as prisoners — someone had to navigate the ship, after all.